 Feature Winner: Table Read.
 Chicago with SAG/AFTRA, AEA and top-improv talent.
 April 20th during Chicago Script Days.
 Scrpit read by literary manager at Circle of Confusion.

 Short Content Winner: Pitched to managers at Studio 71 and Collab.

 TV Pilot Script Winner: Table Read.
-Chicago with SAG/AFTRA, AEA and top-improv talent.
-April 20th during Chicago Script Days.
+Chicago with SAG/AFTRA, AEA and top-improv talent. during Winter Chicago Script Days.
 Pitched to project developer at Blackpills.